Children in care Our work with looked after children, the challenges in care and what the law says

 Explanation: In England in 2016/17, 37% of care leavers aged 19 years old were not in education, training or employment.
 This compares to 9.8% of 18 year olds in the general population and 13.4% of 19-20 year olds at the end of 2016.

-A child who is being looked after by the local authority is known as a child in care or "looked after".
+A child who is being looked after by their local authority is known as a child in care.
+They might be living: